JorgePe/matrix_6x6/README.md

 Lowercase letters are replaced by their uppercase version and all other symbols are replaced by a space (an empty 6x6 sprite).

 ## TODO:
-- consolidate showchar and slideshow in a single function
 - move more functions to library
 - add more representations to the "font"